-The remaining 85% of the Scheme's assets are invested in a diversified portfolio of assets aimed at generating return whilst maintaining an acceptable level of risk in accordance with the Scheme objectives.
-Within this overall allocation the Trustee allocates to structured equity, which is the other hedging element of the investment strategy.
-The UK & US Equity structured solutions provide downside protection and diversified equity return profiles.
-EDOS 4 & EDOS 5 provide protection against falls in the FTSE100 from the point of investment and perform best in upward trending equity markets; although part of the gain above certain market levels is sold to pay for the downside protection.
-EDOS 3 provides downside protection against falls in the S&P500 and performs best in sideways equity markets.
+The remaining 70% of the Scheme's assets are invested in a diversified portfolio of assets aimed at generating return whilst maintaining an acceptable level of risk in accordance with the Scheme objectives.
+Within this allocation the Trustee has invested into structured equity, which is the other hedging element of the investment strategy.
+The Equity Derivative Overlay Strategies ("EDOS") are UK based and provide downside protection and diversified equity return profiles.
+The EDOS 4 & EDOS 6 provide protection against falls in the FTSE100 from the point of investment and perform best in upward trending equity markets.
 The collateral supporting all of these structures is also used in the liability hedging design.

-The Trustee monitors the performance of the liability hedge against the liabilities on a regular basis and the Scheme's manager independently checks the counterparty valuations weekly.
+The Trustee monitors the performance of the liability hedge on a regular basis and the Scheme's manager independently checks the counterparty valuations weekly.

-As at 31 March 2014, the investment allocation strategy being followed by the Trustee was as follows:
+As at 31 March 2015, the investment allocation strategy being followed by the Trustee was as follows:

-Asset Class % Manager Benchmark On-risk assets 85.0 UK structured equity including collateral (EDOS 3) 11.0 P-Solve 6% p.a. in excess of the compounded 6 month Sterling LIBOR return UK structured equity including collateral (EDOS 4) 7.5 P-Solve 7.24% p.a. in excess of the compounded 6 month Sterling LIBOR return UK structured equity including collateral (EDOS 5) 12.5 P-Solve 7.00% p.a. in excess of the compounded 6 month Sterling LIBOR return Dynamic Asset Allocation 39.0 Barings 3 Month Sterling Libor Active global investment grade bonds 10.0 PIMCO Composite of three credit indices (GBP Hedged) Insurance linked 5.0 Leadenhall US 3-month T-bills Off-risk assets 15.0 Index-linked gilts 15.0 P-Solve n/a Total 100.0
+Asset Class % Manager Benchmark On-risk assets 70.0 7 UK structured equity including collateral (EDOS 4) 8.5 P-Solve 7.24% p.a. in excess of the compounded 6 month Sterling LIBOR return UK structured equity including collateral (EDOS 6) 12.5 P-Solve 6.00% p.a. in excess of the compounded 6 month Sterling LIBOR return Dynamic Asset Allocation 20.0 GMO G7 CPI + 5.00% (over 7 year period) Dynamic Asset Allocation 8.0 Pinebridge 3-month LIBOR + 5.00% p.a.
+Dynamic Asset Allocation 2.0 R&M 3-month LIBOR + 4.00% p.a.
+Active global investment grade bonds 10.0 PIMCO Composite of three credit indices (GBP Hedged) Insurance linked 4.0 Leadenhall US 3-month T-bills +8.00-10.00% p.a.
+FTSE RAFI Equity 5.0 LGIM FTSE-RAFI Dev 1000 Composite Off-risk assets 30.0 1 - 1 - Index-linked gilts 30.0 P-Solve n/a Total 100.0